Rainy Day Activities for 1 Year Olds

 Table of Contents

 - Bring toys to life.
-Play with the same toys but in a new way, like making silly voices for his stuffed animals or bringing villagers in his train set to life.
+Play with the same toys but in a new way, like making silly voices for your child’s stuffed animals or bringing villagers in his train set to life.

 - Rotate toys.
-If your 1 year old is easily bored with toys, it’s likely because he has too many.
+If he’s easily bored with toys, it’s likely because he has too many.
 Instead, put some toys away so that the next time you bring them out to play with, they seem “new” and exciting.
 This also leaves less of a mess when most of the toys are stored for later use.

 - Take all the toys out of a box.
-He may not pay attention to his toy box with everything in it, but the minute you dump it all out onto the floor, you can bet he’ll start playing with his toys.
+He may not pay attention to his toy box with everything in it, but the minute you dump it all out onto the floor, you can bet he’ll start playing with everything that was inside.

 - Bring outdoor toys inside.
-Place his inflatable mini pool or even his slide indoors.
+Place his inflatable (but empty) mini pool or his slide indoors.

 - Bathe with water toys.
-Introduce water-friendly toys into the bath for bath time fun.
+Introduce water-friendly toys into the bath.

 - Build with blocks.
-Do you have boxes of building toys like wooden blocks?
+Do you have boxes of building toys like wooden blocks and Lego bricks?
 Bring them out to create new masterpieces.

 Free printables: Out of ideas on what to do with your little one?
 Join my newsletter and grab your printable calendar of fun and simple play activities!
 Check them off as you go along, or use the blank template to add your own ideas.
 Get it below—at no cost to you:

 - Roll a ball back and forth.
-Sit far apart from your 1 year old and roll a soft ball to each other.
+Sit far apart from your child and roll a soft ball to each other.

 - Play “fetch.”
-She may not be able to catch a ball with clear precision, but he can certainly run and grab a ball that you toss in his direction.
+She may not be able to catch a ball with clear precision, but she might be able to run and grab a ball that you toss in her direction.
 This is perfect if you’re not in the mood to be as physically active (for instance, if you’re pregnant)—you can stay in place while she gets a workout.

 - Play chase around the house.
 Make a game of running after her as she makes her way around the house.